samidev123/OpenSquad-Reborn-APK/README.md

 **10.** Special survey!

-# Other bugs I might fix/add in the future
+# Other bugs I might fix/stuff I might add in the future
 **1.** Strange behaviour when entering a match/training grounds where the transition is laggy

 **2.** Ultimate skins being white